risc0/risc0/examples/factors/README.md

     // Prove the session to produce a receipt. let receipt = session.prove().unwrap();

-    // TODO: Implement code for transmitting or serializing the receipt for
-    // other parties to verify here

 ```

 In a real-world scenario, we'd want to hand the [receipt] to someone else, but reading it ourselves will be a nice way to check our project is working as expected.